oshaked1/ghoul/README.md

 To build and run all tests, use `make test`.
 To build and run rkhunter (an open-source rootkit detection tool) use `make rkhunter`.

-# Controlling the Rootkit
+## Controlling the Rootkit

 Ghoul receives service requests (commands) from the user via the `ioctl` syscall, with the predefined fd number 666 (can be changed at runtime).

-The ioctl `cmd` argument specifis the requested service and the `arg` argument contains parameters specific to that service request.
+The ioctl `cmd` argument specifies the requested service and the `arg` argument contains parameters specific to that service request.

 Some services may require multiple parameters or parameters that can't fit into the `unsigned long` type of `arg`.
 In such cases, a user mode pointer is supplied which points to a struct with arguments.